-My counselling practise is located in a quiet private area of Hertford East, within easy Ware, Hoddesdon, Watton-at-Stone, Tewin, Roydon, Welwyn Garden City, Cuffley, Hatfield, Cheshunt and surrounding areas.
+My counselling practise is located in a quiet private area of Birch Green, near Hertford, within easy Ware, Hoddesdon, Watton-at-Stone, Tewin, Roydon, Welwyn Garden City, Cuffley, Hatfield, Cheshunt and surrounding areas.

 The people I see contact me through a number of routes such as an Employee Assistance Programme – EAP, private medical insurance, GP referrals or via secure online registers.
 The most common route to begin counselling is to contact me directly.

 I work with individuals, adults and young people aged 15 years and over.